maxmarinho/pump.fun-tracker/README.md

 Python module to track transactions and token creations on the pump.fun exchange.
 This is a work in project and code may not be 100% complete as this was ported from another project.

+for this to work you may need to download IDL file from pump.fun

 Sample usage:

 ```python